Cholesin: Splice Enhancers

-Stem Loop Prediction

-Both the 5' and 3' UTRs of the mRNA of C7orf50 are predicted to fold into structures such as bulge loops, internal loops, multibranch loops, hairpin loops, and double helices.
-The 5'UTR has a predicted free energy of -416 kcal/mol with an ensemble diversity of 238.
-The 3' UTR has a predicted free energy of -279 kcal/mol with an ensemble diversity of 121.

 miRNA Targeting

-There are many poorly conserved miRNA binding sites predicted within the 3'UTR of C7orf50 mRNA.
-The notable miRNA families that are predicted to bind to C7orf50 mRNA and regulate/repress transcription are the following: miR-138-5p, miR-18-5p, miR-129-3p, miR-124-3p.1, miR-10-5p, and miR-338-3p.
+There are many poorly conserved miRNA binding sites predicted within the 3'UTR of CHLSN mRNA.
+The notable miRNA families that are predicted to bind to CHLSN mRNA and regulate/repress transcription are the following: miR-138-5p, miR-18-5p, miR-129-3p, miR-124-3p.1, miR-10-5p, and miR-338-3p.

 Protein Regulation

 Subcellular Localization

-The C7orf50 protein is predicted to localize intercellularly in both the nucleus and cytoplasm, but primarily within the nucleoplasm and nucleoli.
+Cholesin is predicted to localize intercellularly in both the nucleus and cytoplasm, but primarily within the nucleoplasm and nucleoli.

 Post-Translational Modification

-The C7orf50 protein is predicted to be mucin-type GalNAc o-glycosylated at the following amino acid sites: 12, 23, 36, 42, 59, and 97.
+Cholesin is predicted to be mucin-type GalNAc o-glycosylated at the following amino acid sites: 12, 23, 36, 42, 59, and 97.
 Additionally, this protein is predicted to be SUMOylated at aa71 with the SUMO protein binding from aa189 through aa193.
-C7orf50 is also predicted to be kinase-specific phosphorylated at the following amino acids: 12, 23, 36, 42, 59, 97, 124, 133, 159, and 175.
+Cholesin is also predicted to be kinase-specific phosphorylated at the following amino acids: 12, 23, 36, 42, 59, 97, 124, 133, 159, and 175.
 Interestingly, many of these sites overlap with the o-glycosylation sites.
 Of these phosphorylation sites, the majority are serines (53%) with the remainder being either tyrosines or threonines.
 The most associated kinases with these sites are the following kinase groups: AGC, CAMK, TKL, and STE.
 Finally, this protein is predicted to have 8 glycations of the ε amino groups of lysines at the following sites: aa3, 5, 14, 15, 17, 21, 76, and 120.

 Homology

 Paralogs

-No paralogs of C7orf50 have been detected in the human genome; however, there is slight evidence (58% similarity) of a paralogous DUF2373 domain in the protein of KIDINS220.
+No paralogs of cholesin have been detected in the human genome; however, there is slight evidence (58% similarity) of a paralogous DUF2373 domain in the protein of KIDINS220.

 Orthologs

-Below is a table of a variety of orthologs of the human C7orf50 gene.
+Below is a table of a variety of orthologs of the human CHLSN.
 The table includes closely, moderately, and distantly related orthologs.
-C7orf50 is highly evolutionary conserved from mammals to fungi.
-When these ortholog sequences are compared, the most conserved portions are those of DUF2373, highlighting this domain's importance in the functioning of C7orf50.
-C7orf50 has evolved moderately and evenly over time with a divergence rate greater than Hemoglobin but less than Cytochrome C.
+CHLSN is highly evolutionary conserved from mammals to fungi.
+When these ortholog sequences are compared, the most conserved portions are those of DUF2373.
+CHLSN has evolved moderately and evenly over time with a divergence rate greater than Hemoglobin but less than Cytochrome C.